aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

-# To start.. read a good book
-There's some reading suggestions in the section below that offers great, unbiased financial advice basics.
-You should read one of them.

-# Investopedia is your friend
-This website has a glossary of financial terms, and they are all very well explained.
-You should keep it open as you learn.
-The link to the website is in the website section.
+# High-level financial goals
+- Max out your pension contributions
+- Pay rent, invest the rest
+- Your salary earning potential is unlimited.
+Look for higher salaries
+- Have 6 months of living expenses in liquid cash (savings accounts, rotating CD ladder, money-market funds, etc.).
+- Put any money that you'll need in the next 5 years in low-risk, non-volatile investments (eg. bonds, T-bills).
+This usually applies to retirees, but also to folks like entrepreneurs or commission salespeople that have unsteady incomes.
+- Put the rest into broad-based stock index funds.
+Buy-and-hold forever.
+- Only invest in real-estate, individual stocks, crypto, precious metals, foreign currencies, collectibles, etc. if you know what you're doing.
+If it's not your full-time job (eg. a venture capitalist or real estate developer), no more than 10% of your net worth in these investments

-# How i organise my accounts
+# How i organise my personal accounts
 ## Current account
+EBS MoneyManager account for receiving salary.
+My Irish employer uses payroll software that only supports Irish banks, so unfortunately I have to have this.
+On the plus side, this account is "free-fees".
-EBS MoneyManager account for receiving salary and paying mandatory direct debits (rent, utilities)
+I also use this account for some direct debits (broadband, gas+electric).

+## Online-only banks
-## Revolut
+### Revolut
 The app is great for budgeting and goal based saving.
 Any remaining funds from my current account goes in here.
 Every months, money is automatically partitioned into "vaults", a reseved spaces where funds can only be spent on